The Tote

 The Tote is a British gambling company founded in 1928.
 It operates the world's largest online pool betting website.
 Its product offering also includes sports betting and online casino.
 Business operations are led from its headquarters in Wigan.

 The Tote was established and owned by the UK Government until July 2011 when it was sold to Betfred for £265m.
 It was sold to UK Tote Group – a consortium of over 150 individual investors involved in the sport as racehorse owners and breeders – in October 2019 for £115m.
 The Tote has retail outlets on 58 of the UK's 59 racecourses, as well as an online division.

 Under the ownership of the UK Tote Group, the Tote aims to develop a more competitive product to compete in the UK betting market.

+In July 2026, UK Tote Group promoted Paddy Desmond to Chief Operating Officer and hired Eugene Delaney as its B2B Chief Commercial Officer.